LRYMND/v-link/README.md

 | 12V         | E         | 21  |

-![EWD SCHEMATIC](repo/ewdschematic.jpeg?raw=true "EWD Schematic") (Borrowed from the original Volvo Wiring Diagrams)
+![EWD SCHEMATIC](repo/ewdschematic.jpeg?raw=true "EWD Schematic") (Borrowed from the original Volvo Electronic Wiring Diagrams)

 NOTE: Make sure that you stress-relief all your wiring connections with zipties, so the cable doesnt wiggle around and makes more damage in case a connection brakes.